ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Processing method to stop the consecutive screen operations.
+      - | Handler method to stop the consecutive screen operations.
     * - | (2)
       - | Call setComplete method of \ ``SessionStatus``\  object and delete the object from session.
     * - | (3)